Article translated by Google, and edited in English by Ben Jordan.

 RHINO, which stands for Reconfigurable Hardware Interface for computiNg and radiO, is a relatively large platform for developing software-defined radio applications.
 The design centers around a combination Xilinx Spartan 6 FPGA and an ARM Cortex A8 processor from Texas Instruments.
 The analog part is connected with two FMC expansion connectors.
 The board includes DDR2 and DDR3 memory, 10Mbps Ethernet, USB 2.0 and 10 Gbps communication interface, and there are a couple of tutorials available to help users get started using the BORPH Linux port.
 You can obtain the hardware design sources from the project SVN repository.

 Turris.
 Project Turris is an Internet of Things (IoT) project in the truest sense.
-The heart of the Turris project is a home WiFi router and GigE switch, which analyzes in detail all the transmitted and received data, searching for behaviours that indicate an attack on your home network.
+The heart of the Turris project is a home WiFi router and GigE switch, which analyzes in detail all the transmitted and received data, searching for behaviors that indicate an attack on your home network.
 For this reason, the router has more computing power than is usual for these devices.
 Over time, the Turris router devices across a network share threat analysis data and build a mesh database that makes it fast and easy to detect threats, converging to a very secure network.
 The PCB contains several switching power regulators, DDR3 SODIMM support, and uses a powerful Freescale P2020 1.2 GHz processor.
 Triple Diversity WiFi (up to 803.11n) is implemented using a commercially available mini PCI-express card.
 Hardware source files are available for download at the Turris hardware page.

 Novena took the project aim to be the first totally OSHw laptop.
 The parameters include an iMX6 CPU (same as iMX6 Rex), built on the ARM Cortex A9 running at 1.2GHz, a slot for DDR3 memory, two USB 2.0 ports, a mini PCI-express slot, a Full HD display connected via LVDS, GigE network ports, HDMI and Hi-Def audio.
-The primary objectives of the specification were the selection of parts with openly available documentation, and the easy support of Open Source operating systems.
+The primary objectives of the specification were the selection of parts with openly available schematics documentation, and the easy support of Open Source operating systems.
 The motherboard also has a Spartan 6 FPGA for hardware acceleration of graphics and high-performance computing applications.
 As at May 2014, the Novena project is in the final phase of its crowd-funding campaign, which has already surpassed the required funding limits and is likely to propel Novena into mass production.
 Design source files can be downloaded here.